-The parties responsible for preparing the financial information of each country subholding company, head of business company and corporate area must engage in an annual process, coordinated by the Risk Management and Internal Assurance Division, of reviewing the design and operation of the internal control system within their area of responsibility in order to evaluate the effectiveness thereof.
+The parties responsible for preparing the financial information of each country subholding company, head of business company and corporate area must engage in an annual process, coordinated by the Internal Control over Financial Information department, of reviewing the design and operation of the internal control system within their area of responsibility in order to evaluate the effectiveness thereof.

-There is thus an analysis of whether, based on the changing circumstances in which the companies of the Iberdrola group act (changes in organisation, systems, processes, products, regulation, etc.), changes in the risks identified and prioritised should be included and/or new risks should be identified.
+There is thus an analysis of whether, based on the changing circumstances in which the companies of the Iberdrola Group act (changes in organisation, systems, processes, products, regulation, etc.), changes in the risks identified and prioritised should be included and/or new risks should be identified.
 There is also an analysis of whether the design of the existing controls to mitigate or manage the risks that may have changed is appropriate, as well as whether they have operated satisfactorily in accordance with their design.

-The conclusions from this annual review process, with respect to both the deficiencies identified (which are classified as high, medium or low, based precisely on their potential impact on the financial information) and the action plans to fix them, are presented at an annual specific meeting attended by the heads of Control of Iberdrola and of the various country subholding companies, the heads of the main corporate areas, of the Risk Management and Internal Assurance Division and of the Internal Audit Area.
-Conclusions are made at this meeting regarding the effectiveness of the Internal Control over Financial Reporting System (ICFRS) within each of the different areas of responsibility, and globally for the entire Iberdrola group.

-Thereafter, the most significant conclusions regarding the review are submitted to the Committee within the framework of the regular meetings it holds with the Risk Management and Internal Assurance Director.
+The conclusions from this annual review process, with respect to both the deficiencies identified (which are classified as high, medium or low, based precisely on their potential impact on the financial information) and the action plans to fix them, are presented at an annual meeting of the Control Committee attended by the heads of Control of Iberdrola and of the various country subholding companies, the heads of the main corporate areas and of the Internal Audit and Risk Division.
+Conclusions are made at this meeting regarding the effectiveness of the Internal Control over Financial Reporting System (ICFRS) within each of the different areas of responsibility, and globally for the entire Iberdrola Group.
+Thereafter, the most significant conclusions regarding the review are submitted to the Committee.

-Apart from what is described in the preceding paragraphs, the Internal Audit Area, in support of the Committee, undertakes an independent review of the design and operation of the internal control system, identifying deficiencies and preparing recommendations for improvement.
-The Internal Audit Area is functionally subordinate to the Committee, and pursuant to the Basic Internal Audit Regulations has the main duties of assisting this committee in the exercise of its powers and objectively and independently supervising the effectiveness of the internal control system established at the Iberdrola group level, which is made up of a set of risk management and control mechanisms and systems.
+Apart from what is described in the preceding paragraphs, the Internal Audit and Risk Division, in support of the Committee, undertakes an independent review of the design and operation of the internal control system, identifying deficiencies and preparing recommendations for improvement.
+The Internal Audit and Risk Division is functionally subordinate to the Committee, and pursuant to the Basic Internal Audit Regulations has the main duties of assisting this committee in the exercise of its powers and objectively and independently supervising the effectiveness of the internal control system established at the Iberdrola Group level, which is made up of a set of risk management and control mechanisms and systems.

-Based thereon, the Internal Audit Area engages in ongoing monitoring of the action plans agreed to with the various organisations to correct the deficiencies detected and to implement the suggestions for improvement agreed to with the organisations.
+Based thereon, the Internal Audit and Risk Division engages in ongoing monitoring of the action plans agreed to with the various organisations to correct the deficiencies detected and to implement the suggestions for improvement agreed to with the organisations.

-The period that the Internal Audit Area plans for in-depth review of the entire internal control system is five years.
+The period that the Internal Audit and Risk Division for in-depth review of the entire internal control system is five years.

-Specifically, 25 cycles were reviewed during financial year 2022.
+Specifically, 18 cycles were reviewed during financial year 2023.
 These are cycles corresponding to the companies "Iberdrola México, S.A. de C.V.", "Scottish Power Ltd.", "Iberdrola España, S.A."
 (Sociedad Unipersonal), "Neoenergia S.A.", "Iberdrola Energía Internacional, S.A."
 (Sociedad Unipersonal) and "Iberdrola Inmobiliaria, S.A.", as well as corporate cycles.

-In addition, on a half-yearly basis, coinciding with the half-yearly and yearly close, the Internal Audit Area performs a review of the operation of the internal controls that are considered to be most critical, to which there should be added the annual review of all the SOX Key Controls of "Avangrid, Inc.".
+In addition, on a half-yearly basis, coinciding with the half-yearly and yearly close, the Internal Audit and Risk Division performs a review of the operation of the internal controls that are considered to be most critical, to which there should be added the annual review of all the SOX Key Controls of "Avangrid, Inc.".